 The 2000-seat Hyperion Theater presents the spectacular stage production “Frozen – Live at the Hyperion” immersing guests in the world of Arendelle with elaborate costumes and sets, special effects and scenic transformations.
 In the nearby Disney Animation attraction, Turtle Talk with Crush provides fun for the whole family with some interactive magic.

 Guests at Disney California Adventure also may meet Anna and Elsa at “Anna & Elsa’s Royal Welcome.”

 In 2017, even more fun will await guests in Hollywood Land, including an increased Super Hero presence on the backlot and the thrilling new attraction Guardians of the Galaxy – Mission: BREAKOUT!
 This epic new adventure will combine a breathtaking free-fall sensation with all-new visual and audio effects, including music inspired by the popular “Guardians of the Galaxy” film soundtrack.

 DOWNTOWN DISNEY DISTRICT

 Bridging the two theme parks and three hotels is Downtown Disney, an admission-free entertainment, dining and retail district.
-The 300,000-plus square-foot Downtown Disney District includes Starbucks, ESPN Zone, Rainforest Café, Ralph Brennan’s Jazz Kitchen, Build-A-Bear Workshop, Earl of Sandwich, AMC 12 and more than 20 retail shops including Sephora and LEGO Imagination Center.
+The 300,000-plus square-foot Downtown Disney District includes two Starbucks locations, ESPN Zone, Sprinkles, Rainforest Café, Ralph Brennan’s Jazz Kitchen, Earl of Sandwich, AMC 12 and more than 20 retail shops including Sephora and LEGO Imagination Center.
 Guests can also board a Disneyland Monorail for a trip from the high-energy of Downtown Disney to the futuristic landscape of Tomorrowland in Disneyland.